 Internet marketing is one of the many online disciplines that don’t require education, certification, or any type of entry point that comes with the right background or experience.

-Same goes for content writing, web design, web development, advertising, PR – you name it.
+Same goes for r, web design, web development, advertising, PR – you name it.

 It’s not the same for medical professionals and lawyers – which is why we don’t deal with these problems in the first place.
 Sure, some are better and more experienced than others, but you know that they’ve studied hard and gone to some of the best medical or law schools in order to land a job in the first place (let alone all of the internships and apprenticeships in their first years).